ReviewMyContract.aiReview My Contract

 What Discovery Looks Like in Arbitration.
 The clause quoted above is typical of commercial arbitration.
 Document production: limited to documents "directly relevant" to the dispute — a far narrower standard than the court's "reasonably calculated to lead to the discovery of admissible evidence" standard.
 Depositions: three per side maximum.
 Interrogatories: none.
 Expert discovery: at the arbitrator's discretion.
 Third-party subpoenas: possible but procedurally cumbersome because arbitrators have limited subpoena power over non-parties.

 The Deposition Limitation Problem.
 Three depositions per side sounds reasonable for a simple contract dispute.
 In a case where a company's wrongful conduct involved decisions by multiple employees — an account manager, a product team, a finance department — limiting you to three depositions means you may never be able to examine the individuals most likely to have decision-relevant testimony.
-The company's legal team selects the three least informative witnesses to produce, while the most knowledgeable employees are protected from cross-examination.

 Negotiating Expanded Discovery.
 Some contracts provide for more discovery than the minimum.
 AAA's Supplementary Rules for Large Complex Cases provide for broader discovery.
 JAMS' Streamlined Rules allow each side one deposition plus reasonable document requests.
 Parties can negotiate custom discovery protocols — and should, for any contract where a dispute is likely to involve complex facts or require access to the other party's internal records.